rohit-umbare/InstanTube/README.md

 >4.
 The program will automatically retrieve available streams.
 >5.
 For enhanced video quality, the program seamlessly merges audio and video streams that are otherwise downloaded separately.
 >6.
 Step 3 to download another video

+## Future Scopes

+Here are some potential updates and future scopes for the project:

+- Implementing a user-friendly graphical interface
+- Adding support for batch downloading of videos
+- Enhancing error handling and feedback for users
+- Improving performance and optimizing resource usage
+- Adding support for customization options, such as download preferences
+- Creating companion mobile android and desktop apps
+- Developing a browser extension for seamless video downloading directly from web browsers